pbxforce/aws-lambda-convert-s3-images-to-pdfs/README.md

 This repository contians two Python script files.
 One is **lambda_function.py** and other one is **s3_images_to_pdf.py**.
 Purpose of both scripts is different.

 <h3>s3_images_to_pdf.py:</h3>
 This script file will convert all your s3 bucket images into a single PDF file.
+Adding more functionality soon.
 First install the required apt package and python packages:

     sudo apt install python3-testresources
     pip install -r requirements.txt